christianhaitian/arkos/ports/ports.md

 Title="Sonic_2 ."
 Desc="Sonic the Hedgehog 2 decompilation by Rubberduckycooly.
 Just add your own android Data.rsdk file to the ports/sonic2 folder.
 See the wiki for more info on this" porter="Christian_Haitian" locat="Sonic%202.zip"

+Title="Sonic_CD ."
+Desc="Sonic the Hedgehog CD decompilation by Rubberduckycooly.
+Just add your own android Data.rsdk file to the ports/soniccd folder.
+See the wiki for more info on this" porter="Christian_Haitian" locat="Sonic%20CD.zip"

 Title="SorR ."
 Desc="Streets of Rage Remake.
 Just add your own sorr.dat file, mod folder, and palettes folder into the ports/sorr folder.
 See the wiki for more info on this" porter="Christian_Haitian" locat="SorR.zip"

 Title="Spelunky ."
 Desc="Spelunky Classic HD.
 A modified version of Derek Yu's game Spelunky Classic.
 Based on the source code published in Humble Weekly Bundle: Play and Create with GameMaker (not original 1.1 release)." porter="Christian_Haitian" locat="Spelunky.zip"